hamoudy41/SemanticWebApplication/README.md

   <h1 align="center">Entertainment Finder</h1>

   <p align="center">
-    A manual on how to run the Entertainment Finder Web Application.
+    Instructions on how to run the Entertainment Finder Web Application.
     <br />
     <a href="https://github.com/hamoudy41/SemanticWebApplication"><strong>Explore the docs »</strong></a>
     <br />